Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV: Energy reconstruction

+where $p_{0}$, $p_{1}$ and $p_{2}$ are the fitting parameters, which are the same as those in the proton energy spectrum~\cite{LHAASO:2025byy}.

-The energy resolution for protons improves from approximately 15\% at around 150 TeV to approximately 10\% at around 900 TeV, and remains stable with increasing energy (see Fig.~\ref{fig:RECE}).
+Figure~\ref{fig:RECE} shows the energy reconstruction resolution and bias for the light component and individual cosmic ray species based on this reconstruction formula.
+The energy bias for the light component remains about 1.7\%, with biases of about 1\% for protons, about 2\% for helium nuclei, and about 8\% for CNO nuclei.
+Additionally, the difference in energy bias between protons and helium nuclei is about 2\%.
+The energy resolution for protons improves from approximately 15\% at around 150 TeV to approximately 10\% at around 900 TeV, and remains stable with increasing energy.
 This stability is beneficial for the accurate measurement of fine structures in the energy spectrum.
 The energy resolution for helium nuclei is slightly better by 1\% compared to protons and exhibits similar characteristics with increasing energy.
 The light component, a mixture of protons and helium nuclei, has energy resolution and bias values between those of protons and helium nuclei.

-Because the energy reconstruction formula is not sensitive to the primary composition, especially between protons and helium nuclei (with an energy reconstruction bias difference of less than 2\%), the same energy reconstruction formula used in the proton energy spectrum~\cite{LHAASO:2025byy} can also be applied to the light component spectrum in this work.
-This allows for the accurate subtraction of the proton spectrum contribution from the light component spectrum in the same energy bin, yielding an accurate helium spectrum.
-The energy reconstruction formula is expressed by the following equation:

-where $p_{0}$, $p_{1}$ and $p_{2}$ are the fitting parameters, which are the same as those in the proton energy spectrum~\cite{LHAASO:2025byy}.
-The energy estimator $N_{c\mu} = N_{ph}^{250}+CN_{\mu}$ combines the electromagnetic and hadronic components of air showers.
-Here, $N_{ph}^{250}$ denotes the total number of Cherenkov photoelectrons in the image, normalized to a reference distance of $R_{p}=$ 250~m.
-This parameter is proportional to the number of positrons and electrons at the shower maximum, reflecting the energy fraction transferred to the electromagnetic component of the shower~\cite{Korosteleva:2007ek}.
-Meanwhile, $N_{\mu}$ represents the number of muons within 40 to 200 m of the shower core, corresponding to the energy fraction retained in the hadronic component.
-The parameter $C=$ 3.0 in $N_{c\mu}$ is initially referenced from the Heitler-Matthews model~\cite{Matthews:2005sd} and further optimized via simulation to minimize the dependence of the energy reconstruction on cosmic ray composition.